NCLT - a Telescope

 We recommend a folding seat that supports your back like a deck chair.

-NCLT can serve as a high performance digiscoping tool for wildlife and
+NCLT can serve as a high performance digiscoping instrument for wildlife and

 birding.
-It will help to catch most hidden scenes of nature.
+It will help to catch the very hidden scenes of nature.

 A mirror telescope